dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1285: Rehabilitation helps improve community safety and stability.
+### T1285: Rehabilitation leads to a stable, prosperous society.

 |Support|
 |---|